Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/lightning_in_15_minutes.rst

 .. collapse:: Use preemptible machines (~70% discount)

    |

-   **preemptible**: Pre-emptible machines are ~70% cheaper because they can be turned off at any second without notice:
+   **spot**: Spot machines are ~70% cheaper because they are not guaranteed every time and can be turned off at any second without notice.
+Use spot for non critical or long-running workloads.

    .. code:: python